Every New Year in the book industry has its own publishing trends. How to write a book in 2020 and become a published author is not a big deal.

 Publishers are out for folks with platforms – an audience, a following or community or tribe.

-Don’t wait till your book is ready for purchase.
+Don’t wait until your book is ready for purchase.
 Start building your platform today.

 Engage with your audience and add value to lives.
 When you have an engaged community selling becomes easy.